Commutative 2-cocycles on Lie algebras: Simple Lie algebras

-The important observation -- which is a matter of simple calculations (see, for example, \cite[Lemma 2.3]{burde}) -- is that Novikov algebras are two-sided Alia.
-Further, it is easy to see, combining some simple reasonings from \cite{zelmanov} and \cite[\S 2]{osborn}, that if $A$ is a simple Novikov algebra, then the Lie algebra $A^{(-)}$ is also simple.
-Then, by Corollary \ref{charact}, $A^{(-)}$ is isomorphic either to $1$-dimensional abelian algebra, or to $sl(2)$, or to the Zassenhaus algebra.
+Then, instead of appealing to some structural results about graded and filtered Lie algebras, like in \cite{osborn}, we may invoke Corollary \ref{charact} to see that $A^{(-)}$ is isomorphic either to $1$-dimensional abelian algebra, or to $sl(2)$, or to the Zassenhaus algebra.
 Straightforward calculations based on \cite[Theorem 6.5]{alia-d} exclude the case of $sl(2)$, and in this way we get the main results of \cite{zelmanov} and \cite{osborn}.
 Proposition \ref{zass} may be utilized in the subsequent classification.